 The Story of a Mug: Part 1 left off where the mug is left to air dry.
 Air drying takes about one week.
 After air drying, the mug is “bone dry” which means very dry and brittle.
 The mug … Continue reading The Story of a Mug: Part 2

 Finally, after a very wet, gray and dreary spring, an abundance of sunshine this week! *** I took advantage of the natural sunlight streaming through a basement window to shoot some new pottery pieces I made with new clay and … Continue reading Wordless Wednesday: Straight Out of the Camera

 After much thought, reading, note-taking and collaboration with fellow potters, I think I have discovered the reason why I have had pin holes. #1: The glazes were too thick.
 So early spring, I adjusted my glazes.
 The result was perfect on two of the three clay bodies. #2: It is a particular clay-body.
-After talking … Continue reading News!
+After talking with my clay supplier and showing them my test tiles, we agreed that it must be the clay body.
+I also learned that this particular clay-body under went some “important changes” a couple years ago.
+Coincidentally, that is when I started having the troubles.
+So, … Continue reading News!
 Not Breaking but News . . .

 Having a slab roller really simplifies things and conserves my energy verses a rolling pin!
 I was thinking about making this a succulent planter!
 However, I may need to rethink its design.
 A planter needs a pot with a drainage … Continue reading Taking A Stab At Slabs

 Just when I was ready to throw in the towel early this month due to groggy clay , I decided to talk to the folks at my local pottery supply store to see if they could recommend a new clay body … Continue reading New Clay!
 Great Things!